codeaudit/finance-demo/README.md

 # Finit

-A relatively simple conversational finance application built on Init.ai.
+A basic conversational finance application built on [Init.ai](https:/init.ai).

-Ask it common questions about publicly traded US stocks and the companies they represent.
+Use this repository as a reference implementation for building projects with the Init.ai platform.
+Once running, you can sk it common questions about publicly traded US stocks and the companies they represent.